OliverSchlueter/StackPP/README.md

 # Stack++

-It's a smart stack.
+Smart stack + some registers = Stack++.

-This is a stack-based programming language.
+Looks a bit like assembly but it is not!

 _Still in active development!_